Chris Fromme

 Professor, Molecular Biology and Genetics

-Chris Fromme is an Professor in the Weill Institute for Cell and Molecular Biology and the Department of Molecular Biology and Genetics.
-After graduating from Cornell with a B.A. in Biology in 1999, Chris did his graduate studies with Greg Verdine at Harvard University, receiving a Ph.D. in Biochemistry in 2004.
-He then did postdoctoral work as a Miller Institute Fellow with Randy Schekman at UC Berkeley.
+Chris Fromme is a Professor in the Department of Molecular Biology and Genetics and the Weill Institute for Cell and Molecular Biology.
+After graduating from Cornell with a B.A. in Biology in 1999, Chris carried out his graduate studies with Greg Verdine at Harvard University, receiving a Ph.D. in Biochemistry in 2004.
+He then received postdoctoral training as a Miller Institute Fellow with Randy Schekman at UC Berkeley.
 He joined the Cornell faculty in 2008.

 Research Focus